EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 Although we could achieve source controlled pipeline configuration, there were two 'flies in the ointment'.

-Firstly, the XML file was extremely difficult understand and author, and so we found it easier to configure our pipeline via Jenkins' UI and then use the CLI's "get-job" subcommand to then store the generated configuration in source control.
+Firstly, the XML file was extremely difficult to understand and author, and so we found it easier to configure our pipeline via Jenkins' UI and then use the CLI's "get-job" subcommand to then store the generated configuration in source control.

 Secondly, the Jenkins CLI has separate "create-job" and "update-job" subcommands, which means any automation that sets pipelines has to figure out if it's already set to know which command to use.